Personal health record: Definition

-It is important to note that PHRs are not the same as electronic health records (EHRs) or electronic medical records (EMRs), which are software systems designed for use by health care providers.
+PHRs are not the same as electronic health records (EHRs) or electronic medical records (EMRs), which are software systems designed for use by health care providers.
 Like the data recorded in paper-based medical records, the data in EHRs are legally mandated notes on the care provided by clinicians to patients.
 However, generally there is no mandate requiring patients to track their own health data.
 Like EHRs and EMRs, PHRs may still fall under the regulatory scope of governments, depending on their origin, but rigorous regulatory protection of their data is still lacking in parts of the world.

 PHRs can contain a diverse range of data, including, but not limited to: